Pagnoncelliander/GeneralQuiz/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch

+## MIDIA

+The pictures used on the main page are from page creator used in other business years ago, the page creator has the copyright.
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected refreshed with a detailed ribbon display to indicate the successful deployment. link  - https://github.com/Pagnoncelliander/GeneralQuiz
+The icons in the footer were taken from tutorial Love Running Once the master branch has been selected refreshed with a detailed ribbon display to indicate the successful deployment. link  - https://github.com/Pagnoncelliander/GeneralQuiz

 ### MEDIA

+The pictures used on the main page are from  photo stock photos website.
+Some part of sdeisgn I took the second page of design html from youtube.